Yard Waste Recycling

-- Place the tree at the curb by 6:00am on your regular refuse collection day.
+- Place the tree at your regular yard waste collection point by 6:00am on your refuse collection day.

 As leaves and wood compost, they become a valuable nutrient supplement for garden and lawn applications.
 Each Spring, leaves collected each autumn are shredded in a large "tub grinder" to produce a product referred to as "leaf mulch."
 The Christmas trees collected in January are also shredded and chipped into "wood mulch."

 For a limited time during the Spring and early Summer months, mulch is available free of charge at the site on a first-come, first-served basis.
 However, on-site pick up is limited to Alexandria residents and private contractors who use the mulch for pre-approved Alexandria City government projects only.
 Residents must bring own shovels, buckets, etc for mulch pick-up.
 Proof of residency will be checked at the site.

 Mulch Site Location and Hours:

 The City of Alexandria's mulch site is location at 4215 Eisenhower Avenue.
 Hours of operation are Monday through Saturday, 7:00 a.m. to 3:30 p.m.
 (Gates close at 3:30 p.m.).

 Delivery of Mulch:

 Mulch Delivery Services – Place Orders Now!